Sterling stumbles after rollercoaster ride to 2-year high vs euro | Business

 "Although we expect the BoE to hike rates in May, in view of the drag on incomes from rising energy and food inflation, we see the market’s expectations regarding BoE rate hikes this year to be overdone," said Jane Foley, head of FX Strategy at Rabobank in London.
 In a busy day for the UK markets, British finance minister Rishi Sunak announced measures to help households cope with soaring energy bills, after Britain's energy regulator said consumer bills would see a record leap.

-Versus the dollar, the pound rose 0.15% to $1.3591, after hitting its highest level against the greenback since Jan.
-20, as the dollar was dented by a stock market tumble and the euro surge.
+Versus the dollar, the pound rose 0.2% to $1.3599, after hitting its highest level against the greenback in two weeks, as the dollar was dented by a stock market tumble and the euro surge.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)